 The MOD-t internal workings diverge from the standardized Cartesian fused filament fabrication build and incorporate a rather novel axis control system.
 Doing away with the tried and trusted multiple motor/belt setup to move the extruder and build plate on the three axes, NewMatter has perfected a set of servomechanisms that run two horizontal and perpendicular geared pinion rods.

 The build plate sits on the pinions via grooves or teeth that lie underneath and catch the gears.
 The build plate isn’t held in place and instead lays on top of the pinions.
 As the gears and teeth interact, the build plate is latched and moves on the Y and X axes.
-The Z-axis is assured by two vertical perpendicular pinions holding the extruder that act in very much the same way.
+The Z-axis is assured by two vertical perpendicular pinions holding the extruder that act in the same way.

 The build plate is sadly not heated but is equipped with a removable flexible plastic surface plate to aid stability and the removal of prints by bending the plastic to ease them off.